Belfort, Territoire-de-Belfort tourism & sightseeing

 Visit Belfort (Franche-Comte, France)

 Belfort is a town on a plateau between the Jura mountains (to the south) and the Vosges mountains (to the north), in the Franche-Comte region of eastern France (hence close to the border with Switzerland).
-The town is the capital of the small Territoire de Belfort department.
+The town is the capital of the small Territoire-de-Belfort department.

 A visit to the inside of the fortress is a good way to understand the structure and the strength of the defences, which are extremely substantial, while it is in aerial photos that you can best see the characteristic pentagonal structure of the Vauban fortifications.

 Below the citadel there is a very large (more than 20 metres long) statue of a lion.
-The Lion of Belfort was constructed at the end of the 19th century by Auguste Bertholdi (creator of the Statue of Liberty) to celebrate Belfort's attempts to hold back the Prussian invasion of France in 1870 (at the beginning of the Franco-Prussian war).
+The Lion of Belfort was constructed at the end of the 19th century by Auguste Bertholdi, creator of the Statue of Liberty, to celebrate Belfort's attempts to hold back the Prussian invasion of France in 1870 (at the beginning of the Franco-Prussian war).

-After admiring the main highlights, stroll around the historical heart of Belfort - there are some interesting and attractive buildings in the old town, often painted in decorative colours; large open squares with cafes and bars; and a good selection of shops etc.
+After admiring the main highlights, stroll around the historical heart of Belfort around the Place d'Armes: there are some interesting and attractive buildings in the old town, often painted in decorative colours; large open squares with cafes and bars; and a good selection of shops etc.